 The Cactus dryer is mounted directly on the feed throat of the molding machine.
-A hopper or loader is mounted to the top of the dryer to provide a continuous supply of resin to the dryer.
-The resin is supplied directly from the bag, barrel, or Gaylord and does not require pre-drying.
+A hopper or loader mounted on the top of the dryer provides a continuous supply of resin to the dryer.
+The pellets are supplied directly from the bag, barrel, or Gaylord and do not require pre-drying.

-The fast heating causes moisture trapped within the plastic pellet to be forced to the pellet surface.
-This moisture is carried away by air.
-Ambient air enters through an inlet (7) in the lower flange (8), passes over the heater bands, through slots in the body (9) across the plastic resin, picking up the moisture, then, exits via the filter basket (10) and though the venturi to the atmosphere.
+The fast heating causes moisture trapped within the plastic pellet to the pellet surface.
+The moisture is carried away by the airflow created by the venturi.
+Ambient air enters through an inlet (7) in the lower flange (8), passes over the heater bands, through slots in the body (9) across the plastic resin, picking up the moisture, then exits via the filter basket (10) and though the venturi to the atmosphere.

-The residence time of the resin in the Cactus dryer is normally about 30 minutes.
+The residence time of the resin in the Cactus dryer usually is about 30 minutes.

 The critical elements of the system are; Precise temperature control, accurate airflow by the venturi, injection settings, and throughput lbs. (kg) per hour.
 If these elements are considered and adjusted for each setup, the Cactus will provide reliable and economical drying of most thermoplastic resins.